EDMdesigner/EDMdesigner-API-Doc/README.md

 __Please note that if you want the content to be unchanged/untouched in the generated html code then you should generate that code with the "[generate without sanitizing](#generate-without-sanitizing)" route (instead of the normal [generate](#generate) route.
 That way the generated code won't be safe enough, so after you replaced your query and/or placeholders YOU SHOULD SANITIZE the code (with [google caja](https://code.google.com/p/google-caja/wiki/JsHtmlSanitizer))__

 ####Code element message format
-When a user use/activate a code element we post you a message ([window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage)).
+When a user use/activate a code element we post you (parent window) a message ([window.postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window.postMessage)).
 This message is a stringified javascript object what has two properties:
   - action {String} The action name you configured for this type of code elements
   - content {String} Previous content (if exists)